mmomtchev/everything-json/README.md

 `simdjson` is a remarkably complex JSON parser that tries to take advantage of the AVX512 SIMD instruction set.
 It claims a throughput of up to 6 GB/s on a 2.4 GHz CPU.
 It is currently the fastest JSON parser by far.
 The official Node.js bindings offer synchronous access to its parser and are the first main source of inspiration for this project.

-The Node.js bindings have several modes of operation
+The Node.js bindings have several modes of operation:

 *   parsing JSON to check validity - which is usually slightly slower than `JSON.parse` for small files and faster for larger files
 *   parsing JSON and creating a native JS object - in which case it is always much slower than the builtin `JSON.parse`